Pavel Yevgenyevich Demidov: Veryovkina Cave

 In August 2016 a joint expedition of both teams followed and reached the depth of −1000 m, with an open continuation.
 During the October/November 2016 expedition of the two teams the cave was deepened to 1350 m, but snow surprised the cavers on exit, roads were impassable, all-road truck could not come and they walked 3 days in the snow to reach the valley.
-Next expedition in February 2017 used a helicopter to get to the entrance and reached the depth of 1832 m, Verëvkina cave became the second deepest in the world, after Krubera-Voronja.
+Next expedition in February 2017 used a helicopter to get to the entrance and reached the depth of 1832 m, Veryovkina cave became the second deepest in the world, after Krubera-Voronya.
 The achievement brought Perovo-speleo team, represented by Demidov, UIS Prize for 2017 in the category The most significant discovery/exploration.
 In early August 2017 cavers of Perovo speleo club descended to −2155 m, where they found a siphon and returned.
-In mid-August Perovo-speleo team, with Czech caver Zdenek Dvořak, mapped 7 km of new horizontal passages, reached an underground river with a flowrate of 500 liters per second and two terminal siphons at the depth of 2204 m.
-Verëvkina became the deepest cave in the world.
+In mid-August Perovo-speleo team, with Czech caver Zdeněk Dvořák, mapped 7 km of new horizontal passages, reached an underground river with a flowrate of 500 liters per second and two terminal siphons at the depth of 2204 m.
+Veryovkina became the deepest cave in the world.

 In February 2018 a small expedition of 4, led by Demidov, reached 2212 m, final depth of the cave, at the bottom of the Captain Nemo siphon.
 Several expeditions followed, including a photo trip to the bottom of the cave in September 2018 with the English cave photographer Robbie Shone, during which the team was surprised by a rain storm that flooded the lower level of the cave.
 Final cave length, 17.5 km, was surveyed in August 2019.

 Demidov also helped to promote scientific research in the cave, where it is possible to access an extensive net of passages below −2000 m without diving, from temperature and water pressure measurements to search for new fauna species.
-Verëvkina cave exploration was presented at several international events, found a wide reaching echo, and Demidov's experience was called for during the cave-related events of general interest.
+Veryovkina cave exploration was presented at several international events, found a wide reaching echo, and Demidov's experience was called for during the cave-related events of general interest.